 What Are Essential Oils?

-Essential oils are plant extracts that are made by steaming or pressing various parts of a plant (flowers, bark, leaves or fruit) to capture the compounds that produce fragrance.
-It can take several pounds of a plant to produce a single bottle of essential oil.
-In addition to creating scent, essential oils perform other functions in plants, too.
-Oftentimes an essential oil contains very concentrated amounts of certain plant compounds—which is why some can be used so effectively for medical uses like killing parasites.
+Essential oils are plant extracts that are created by steaming or pressing different parts of a plant to extract the compounds that produce a scent.
+It often requires a lot of plant material to produce a bottle of essential oil.
+In addition to producing a fragrance, essential oils often contain very concentrated amounts of certain medicinal plant compounds—which is why some can be used so effectively for medical uses like killing parasites.

 Best Essential Oils for Killing Parasites